Frequently Asked Questions

 Contact your WILA if you are considering quitting.
 If it is determined that you leave the Co-op Work Term without reasonable cause and/or did not take reasonable steps, including contacting your WILA in a timely manner, you may be asked to withdraw from the Co-op program.

 12. What about moving/housing?

 The Co-op program encourages students to re-locate if circumstances allow.
 All expenses are your responsibility.
 Sometimes employers may pay or assist with your moving expenses.
-Your EDO may be able to provide advice about housing options.
+Your WILA may be able to provide advice about housing options.

 13. What about working for the same employer back-to-back?